Today, I'd like to share my A-Z guide that uses the letters of the alphabet to examine key parts of being a novelist. Check it out!

 Though experimental short stories can sometimes get away with not having a conflict, every novel needs to include at least one: one reason why the main character can't get what they want or need.
 This means that every novel has an antagonist!
 Antagonists can come in the form of characters who cause trouble and get in the main character's way, but they can also be more abstract.
 The main character may be their own antagonist at times (which I love to explore), while other common antagonistic forces include nature and time.
 Make sure that you know what your conflict and antagonist are and that you make full use of them in your story.
 (Also keep in mind that there are often multiple conflicts and multiple antagonists in longer stories like novels.)

 B: Beta Readers

-Though it's important to follow the rules in writing, you also need to have a little daring, to try something new and different in your work.
+Though it's important to know the basic rules of writing, you also need to be bold enough to break free from them.
+Experiment with something new and different in every piece you write!
 If you pull it off right, you'll have something amazing to give to the world.
 If you don't, you've still learned something.
-Challenge yourself -- it'll be worth it.
-More thoughts on challenging yourself here.
+You can read more thoughts on challenging yourself as a writer here.

 N: Not Just Art